ruby/www.ruby-lang.org/en/news/_posts/2013-12-21-semantic-versioning-after-2-1-0.md

 ABI will comply with the following scheme: `{MAJOR}.{MINOR}.0`

-We will give our best effort to keep ABI compatibility within the same `MINOR` level releases, so `TINY` will be fixed at 0.
+We will give our best effort to keep ABI compatibility within the same `MINOR` level releases, so `TEENY` will be fixed at 0.

 ## References